FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/smart_contract.md

 The address range of user assigned interval is `0x5001`-`0xffff`.
 Users needs to assign an unused address to the new precompiled contract. **The precompiled contract addresses must be unique and not conflicting**.

-List of precompild contracts and address assignments implemented in FISCO BCOS:
+List of precompiled contracts and address assignments implemented in FISCO BCOS:

 | address   | feature   | source code ([libprecompiled directory](https://github.com/FISCO-BCOS/FISCO-BCOS/tree/master/libprecompiled)) |
 |--------|--------|---------|